CastleVille: Gameplay

-Production
+Development and release

-The game was produced by Zynga Dallas, (formerly known as Bonfire Studios), which was purchased by Zynga in October 2010 for an undisclosed sum.
-It is the Dallas studio's first release under Zynga management, and the first social game to feature its own orchestral and choir soundtrack.
+CastleVille was developed by Zynga Dallas, which was purchased by Zynga in October 2010 for an undisclosed sum.
+It was the Dallas studio's first release under Zynga management, and the first social game to feature its own orchestral and choir soundtrack.
 Originally announced in October 2011, it was launched in seventeen languages.
 It was released a couple of weeks prior to Zynga's stock market launch.

 The production team's aim was to take the best elements of the other Zynga "Ville" games and combine them into one package.
-Storytelling features were brought from The Pioneer Trail (formerly known as FrontierVille), while CityVille and FarmVille provided the inspiration for city building and self-expression, respectively.
+Storytelling features were brought from The Pioneer Trail, while CityVille and FarmVille provided the inspiration for city building and self-expression, respectively.
 The game's Creative Director, Bill Jackson, said that it was aimed to be a deep online game like World of Warcraft.

+The game was announced in October 2011.

 Reception

 At launch in November 2011, an official page on Facebook for CastleVille had already received a million "likes".
 It had gained five million players by 21 November, compared to the top rated game, CityVille, which had only reached 3.2 million players after five days.
 Within a month, CastleVille was ranked #5 on the most popular Facebook games, having accumulated 26.5 million players.
 Its entry into the top twenty games came at a cost to its own creators: CastleVille forced an older Zynga game, The Pioneer Trail, out of the list.

 Jon Swartz previewed the game for USA Today, thought the game had similarities in design to the Shrek franchise, but described it as Zynga's crown jewel.
 Andrew Webster, reviewing CastleVille for Gamezebo, said that the release wouldn't "revolutionize social gaming", but because of "arguably the best visual and audio experience on Facebook", it was still one of the best games on Facebook.
 He gave the game four and a half stars of five.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated CastleVille for "Social Networking Game of the Year".